IgniteUI/igniteui-docfx/en/components/grid/grid.md

 ## Complex data binding

-The [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html) main purpose is to handle **flat data**, although this does not mean that it is impossible to work with more complex data.

-Currently, the Angular data grid columns don't support composite keys, although you can still create a column out of several other columns.
-In this section we will cover, how to configure [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html) with **nested data** and **flat data**.

-### Working with Nested data

-There are mainly two ways to bind a more complex data source to the Angular grid.
-The grid supports binding through a "path" of properties in the data record.
+The [IgxGridComponent]({environment:angularApiUrl}/classes/igxgridcomponent.html) supports binding to complex objects (inluding nesting deeper than one level) through a "path" of properties in the data record.

 Take a look at the following data model:
 ```typescript
 interface AminoAcid {